Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Setting Calorie Goals

-I like that I have to provide all of this data because the more information I can give the app, the more the app’s recommendations will reflect my lifestyle.
+I like that I have to provide all of this data because the more information I can give the app, the more the app’s recommendations reflect my lifestyle.

-Another feature that I think is extremely important is setting up a “Calorie Floor”.
+Another feature that I think is extremely important is setting up a “Calorie Floor.”

 I recommend always setting a “standard calorie floor” unless you’re in a bodybuilding contest prep that is supposed to push the body to its limits temporarily.